Original Paper

 [Senior student questionnaire response]

-Tables 3 and 4 show the percentage correct before the game intervention, percentage correct after the game intervention, and the P value for junior (7-11 years) and senior (11-15 years) school-aged students, respectively.
-Table 5 shows a comparison of baseline and postgaming knowledge between age groups.
+and show the percentage correct before the game intervention, percentage correct after the game intervention, and the P value for junior (7-11 years) and senior (11-15 years) school-aged students, respectively. shows a comparison of baseline and postgaming knowledge between age groups.

 Suggestions for Body Busters game improvements from qualitative focus groups and evaluation questions.